XenodeStudio/XenodeDevDocs/docs/contributing.md

+---
+title: Contributing Guidelines
+description: Contributing Guidelines of the Projects owned by Xenode Studio.
+---

 # Contributing Guidelines

 So you have decided to contribute to projects at **Xenode Studio**.
 Thank you for your interest in contributing to Xenode:tada: We welcome contributions from the community and appreciate your support in making our game engine better.